claudiogreco/frontiers2023/README.md

 1. Download the data (contexts, listener pre-training data, and pre-trained models) from the following link: https://drive.google.com/drive/folders/1bdtpM48TUntsZPfJwqUidGkll_EliE16?usp=sharing
-2. Place the downloaded "data" folder in the root directory of the repository.
+2. Place the downloaded "data" folder in the root directory of the repository
 3. Run the command wget http://images.cocodataset.org/zips/val2014.zip
-4. Extract the files in the "val2014.zip" archive to the "data/preprocess/val2014" folder.
+4. Extract the files in the "val2014.zip" archive to the "data/preprocess/val2014" folder
 5. Run the command wget http://images.cocodataset.org/annotations/annotations_trainval2014.zip
-6. Extract the files in the "annotations_trainval2014.zip" archive to the "data/preprocess/annotations" folder.
+6. Extract the files in the "annotations_trainval2014.zip" archive to the "data/preprocess/annotations" folder

 ### Contexts
-- The generated contexts are contained in the file "data/preprocess/2_unknown_2_known.json".
+- The generated contexts are contained in the file "data/preprocess/2_unknown_2_known.json"
-- The sampled contexts used for our experiments are contained in the file "data/preprocess/adaptation_2_unknown_2_known.json".
+- The sampled contexts used for our experiments are contained in the file "data/preprocess/adaptation_2_unknown_2_known.json"

 ### Reports
 The generated reports showing the speaker adaptation during the interaction with the expert and layman listeners are contained in the folder "data/reports".